 53-0729 – Questions And Answers On Genesis

-While it is clear that brother William Branham did not teach the orthodox doctrine of a Trinity of three eternal persons, it cannot be said that he taught a biblically false doctrine.
-He acknowledged both the distincts in God as Father, Son and Spirit and also maintained their fully divinity as One Being.
-If his view is examined more closely with Pre-Nicene church history it is quite clear that he held to the pre-orthodoxy view of the early church fathers.
+While it is clear that Brother William Branham did not teach the orthodox doctrine of a Trinity of three eternal persons, it cannot be said that he taught a biblically false doctrine.
+He acknowledged both the distinctions in God as Father, Son and Spirit and also maintained their full unity as One Being.
+If his view is examined more closely with Pre-Nicene Church history it is quite clear that he held to the “pre-orthodoxy” view of the early church fathers.

 Get our teaching articles, that we call the PTM Contender, sent to your home in booklet format, click below.